 Obviously, an intention to conduct a transaction does not necessarily mean the transaction is unusual.
-Only intended transactions that are considered unusual transactions, based on an objective or subjective indicator, must be reported to the MOT.
+Only intended transactions that are considered unusual transactions, based on an objective or subjective indicator, must be reported to the FIU (MOT).

-• AML/CFT State Ordinance: article 26
+Relevant information:AML/CFT State Ordinance: article 26

-48. What is the difference between objective and subjective indicators?
+55. What is the difference between objective and subjective indicators?